coleifer/huey/docs/api.rst

         Function decorator that marks the decorated function for processing by the consumer.
 Calls to the decorated function will do the following:

-        1. Serialize the function call into a :py:class:`Message` suitable for storing in the queue.
+        1. Serialize the function call into a :py:class:`Task` suitable for storing in the queue.
-        2. Enqueue the message for execution by the consumer.
+        2. Enqueue the task for execution by the consumer.
         3. Return a :py:class:`Result` handle, which can be used to check the result of the task function, revoke the task (assuming it hasn't started yet), reschedule the task, and more.